ibru/find-rekola/README.md

 # How to install

 1. clone this repo
-2. instal CocoaPods
+2. install CocoaPods
 3. Build & Run

 # License

 Feel free to download and use the app or any of it's code.
-Don't put the app into AppStore please.
+Don't put the app into the AppStore, please.

 ![Find Rekola app showcase](https://dl.dropboxusercontent.com/u/2932766/find-rekola.gif)